qRe0/creditCardValidator/README.md

 3. The digits on the even places are multiplied by 2.
 4. If such multiplication results in a number greater than 9, it is replaced by the sum of the digits of the resulting product - a one-digit number, i.e. a digit.
 5. All the digits obtained as a result of the conversion are added together.
 If the sum is a multiple of 10, the original data are correct.

-## Future of the project
-The project will soon be migrated from console application to a microservice.
-The project will use `HTTP-requests` and `cURL` to check validity of CC.